geeshta/gopay-woocommerce-integration/readme.txt

 2. Activate the plugin through the Plugins screen in WordPress.
 3. Configure the plugin by providing goid, client id and secret to load the other options (they can be found on your GoPay account).
 4. Finally, choose the options you want to be available in the payment gateway (payment methods and banks must also be enabled in your GoPay account).

+== Frequently Asked Questions ==

+= How will I receive my payments? =
+Successful payments will be automatically credited to the GoPay merchant account.
+We will send it from the merchant account to the registered bank account at the time of clearing.

+= How often is clearing done? =
+We offer 3 clearing frequencies - daily, weekly and monthly.

+= Do I need to have a bank account to receive payments? = Yes, it is necessary to register a bank account to receive a clearing.

+= How do I know that the customer has successfully paid? = After a successful payment, we send a notification about the change of the payment status.
+You can also check the payment status in your GoPay merchant account.

+== Screenshots ==

+1. Card payment - desktop version
+2. Card payment - mobile version
+3. Saved cards - desktop version
+4. Saved cards - mobile version
+5. Payment method selection - desktop version
+6. Payment methods selection - mobile version

 = Minimum requirements =
 * WordPress 5.0